-Dual Credit Program: Clovis Community College, through dual credit enrollment agreements, provides students with an opportunity to take college courses while still in high school and earn high school credit as well as college credit.
+1. Dual Credit Program: Clovis Community College, through dual credit enrollment agreements, provides students with an opportunity to take college courses while still in high school and earn high school credit as well as college credit.
 Students enrolled at area public schools, private schools, or NM homeschool associations are eligible for dual credit classes.
 Policies and procedures regarding this program may be obtained through the high schools or the CCC Educational Services Office.
-To qualify for the Dual Credit Program, students must be at least 15 years of age and classified as a freshman in high school.
+To qualify for the Dual Credit Program, students must be at least 15 years of age and classified as a freshman in high school unless it is a dual credit course offered specifically for freshman on a high school campus.
 (NOTE: This is a minimum age requirement.
 Individual high schools may have their own age and classification requirements.
 CCC adheres to the age and classification requirements as determined by partner high schools.)
 In order to take courses under CCC's dual credit program, homeschool students will be required to have a dual credit education plan on file with the office of Educational Services at CCC, and public and private high school students will be required to have a dual credit education plan on file with their high school counselor.
-These education plans will provide quidance on recommended dual credit courses based on the student's career and educational goals.
-CCC adheres to all New Mexico Higher Education Department and Public Education Department dual credit policies.
+These education plans will provide guidance on recommended dual credit courses based on the student's career and educational goals.
+CCC adheres to all New Mexico Higher Education Department and Public Education

+Department dual credit policies.
 Under the NM Dual Credit Agreement, tuition is paid by the state of New Mexico.
 Students may be responsible for course fees and textbooks.